+rock characteristics; potential deleterious or contaminating substances.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling proper provided this information in pot • Further work will be planned following further analysis of results and follow-up downhole electromagnetics (DHEM).
-Detailed mineralogical work will also be carried out on drill samples. areas, provided this information is not commercially sensitive.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+Further work will be planned following further analysis of results and receipt of assays from additional core sampling.
+Detailed mineralogical work will also be carried out on drill samples.